TindoMJ/hello-world/README.md

 # hello-world
-healthcare software developer
+Healthcare software developer
 hi guyz
-am michael tindo holder of bachelor degree in health informatics i like programming, being competent in java and php system analyst and information auditor
+am Michael Tindo holder of bachelor degree in health informatics i like programming, being competent in java and php, system analyst and health information officer..
+Information analysis and dissemination for all health-related data primary epedimeiologist for modern technology